nextcord/nextcord/docs/migrating_2.rst

 - ``missing_perms`` attributes and arguments are renamed to ``missing_permissions``.
 - Many method arguments now reject ``None``.
 - Many arguments are now specified as positional-only or keyword-only; e.g. :func:`oauth_url` now takes keyword-only arguments, and methods starting with ``get_`` or ``fetch_`` take positional-only arguments.
+- :attr:`AppInfo.summary` and :attr:`PartialAppInfo.summary` now return an empty string and will be removed in API v11.

 Changes
 -----------------------